-General education introductory course.
+General education math and natural sciences introductory course.
 The first semester of a calculus-based physics sequence.
 Topics include motion, forces, energy, fluids, oscillations, waves and thermodynamics.
 Natural sciences majors are required to take the lab, PHYS 315, that accompanies this course.
-Corequisite: MATH 243 with a grade of C or better.
 Credit is given for only one of PHYS 213 or 313.
+Pre- or Corequisite: MATH 243 with a grade of C or better.

 3 Lab hours.

-General education introductory course.
+General education math and natural sciences introductory course.
 Lab experiments in mechanics, waves and thermodynamics.
 Required for natural sciences majors enrolled in PHYS 313.
 Prerequisite: MATH 242.
-Corequisite: PHYS 313.
+Pre- or corequisite: PHYS 313.

 3 Lab hours.

 A series of courses covering basic physical concepts which provide a physical science background for teachers.
-Repeatable for a maximum of 5 hours.
+Repeatable for a total of 5 credit hours.
 Prerequisite: inservice or preservice teacher.

 Introductory course for prospective teachers.
 Basic physics concepts in mechanics, heat, and electricity and magnetism developed through laboratory investigations.
 Emphasizes science process skills and the nature of the scientific endeavor.
 Prerequisite: MATH 111 or equivalent; inservice or preservice teacher.